reaset41/Infant-Urobiome/README.md

 ## Reproducing Sequencing Analysis

-The R Markdown document "Supplementary_Methods" includes all code used for processing and analyzing 16S rRNA sequencing data.
+The R Markdown document "Supplementary_Methods" includes all R code used for processing and analyzing 16S rRNA sequencing data.

 ## Citation